 Once the soak time is up, take them out of the dip and place them in the rinse.
 Use the turkey baster or your hands to give each a gentle flush or swish to ensure the dip is thoroughly rinsed off.

-Your corals are now ready to placed either a coral quarantine tank or your display tank depending on your own personal comfort level.
+Your corals are now ready to be placed in either a coral quarantine tank or your display tank depending on your own personal comfort level.

 Step 5: Place